sihjie/Embedded-System-FreeRTOS-Development/lab_1/README.md

-# Lab 1：MultiTask, with Inter-Task Communication (ITC) Mechanism
+# Lab 1: MultiTask, with Inter-Task Communication (ITC) Mechanism
 [Lab1.pdf](https://github.com/user-attachments/files/21773873/Lab1.pdf)

 This lab requires a button to toggle between two states of the LED task: